jadanpl/Early-Diabetes-Detection-Using-Symptoms/README.md

 To build an efficient model that can help the patients to detect if they have diabetes.

 ## Dataset Source
-This dataset is originally from <a href="https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#">UCI Machine Learning Repository</a>.
+This dataset is originally from <a href="https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#" target="_blank">UCI Machine Learning Repository</a>.
 It contains the sign and symptpom data of newly diabetic or would be diabetic patient.

 ## Techniques Used
 * There is imbalanced class in the dataset, where the majority class belongs to the “0” (we denoted it as negative) label and the minority class belongs to the “1” (we denoted it as positive) label.
 Hence, SMOTE based techniques (SMOTE, ADASYN, SMOTEENN, SMOTETomek) would be used to overcome imbalanced class issue before model training.